The BIG IDEA:

 Trust in Jesus’ death to make us right with God, save us from his judgment, and restore our relationship with him.

-- What I want the group to know and understand: Jesus did something amazing that no one else could do when he died for us and bridged the gulf that separated us from a holy God.
+- KNOW: Jesus did something amazing that no one else could do when he died for us and bridged the gap that separated us from a holy God.

-- What I want the group to experience: Joy and gratitude that Jesus would love us enough to give his life for us; passion for others to experience this love.
+- EXPERIENCE: Joy and gratitude that Jesus would love us enough to give his life for us; a passion for others to experience this love.

-- How I want the group to respond: By trusting Jesus alone to make us right with God, save us from God’s judgment, and restore our relationship with him; by telling others this good news.
+- DO: Trust Jesus alone to make us right with God, save us from God’s judgment and restore our relationship with him.
+Tell others this good news.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!